williamfenu/Github_Explorer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-App made using React and Typescript.
-Work in progress !
+App made using React and Typescript. **Work in progress !**

+Search for repos on Github like a **boss**.
+This app shows the stars and forks count, besides the list of open issues.
+Fell free to improve and share this project.

 To run this app just clone this repo and run npm install or yarn, then run npm start or yarn start.